LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Design and Implementation

 \subsection{LCFI Features}

-\textsc{LCFI} improves the functionality of LLFI by introducing the following new features: \begin{itemize} \item \textbf{Multi-Locations} Unlike LLFI that can only inject a fault to only one specific location, \textsc{LCFI} allows injecting a fault at \textit{any given location} and at \textit{any given time}. \item \textbf{For-loop Injection} For HPC applications, for-loops are the most frequently used loops.
-For LCFI, we designed an interface for users to set the loop number so that users can inject faults at specific iterations during the for-loop execution.
-This is imperative if the user wants to a inject the fault to an array. \item \textbf{Custom Distribution} We optimize the current LLFI interface to allow users to easily create and customize their own \textit{lossy compression errors}. \end{itemize}
+\textsc{LCFI} improves the functionality of LLFI by introducing the following new features: \begin{itemize} \item \textbf{Multi-location} Unlike LLFI that can inject a fault to only one specific location, \textsc{LCFI} allows to inject a fault at \textit{any given location} and at \textit{any given time}. \item \textbf{For-loop Injection} For HPC programs, for-loop is one of the most frequently used loops.
+For LCFI, we design an interface to set the loop number so that users can inject faults at specific iterations during the for-loop execution.
+This is imperative if the user wants to inject the fault into an array. \item \textbf{Custom Distribution} We optimize the current LLFI interface to allow users to easily \textit{customize} their own lossy compression errors. \end{itemize}